solana-labs/solana-program-library/docs/src/transfer-hook-interface/configuring-extra-accounts.md

 Well, you don't.
 Instead, you tell the account resolution functionality _where_ to find the seeds you need.

-To do this, program can use the [`Seed`](https://github.com/solana-labs/solana-program-library/blob/65a92e6e0a4346920582d9b3893cacafd85bb017/libraries/tlv-account-resolution/src/seeds.rs#L38) enum to describe their seeds and where to find them.
+To do this, the transfer hook program can use the [`Seed`](https://github.com/solana-labs/solana-program-library/blob/65a92e6e0a4346920582d9b3893cacafd85bb017/libraries/tlv-account-resolution/src/seeds.rs#L38) enum to describe their seeds and where to find them.
 With the exception of literals, these seed configurations comprise only a small handful of bytes.